Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

-When $d=2$, $A_2=Y=\Delta_{S^n}+{n(n-2)\over4}$, the conformal Laplacian; for general $d\in(0,n)$ $A_d$ is the intertwining operator of order $d$ for the complementary series representations of $SO(n+1,1)$, and it is an elliptic pseudodifferential operator with the same leading symbol as $(\Delta_{S^n})^{d/2}$.
+When $d=2$, $A_2=\Delta_{S^n}+{n(n-2)\over4}$, the conformal Laplacian; for general $d\in(0,n)$ $A_d$ is the intertwining operator of order $d$ for the complementary series representations of $SO(n+1,1)$, and it is an elliptic pseudodifferential operator with the same leading symbol as $(\Delta_{S^n})^{d/2}$.
 The fundamental solution of $A_d$ is given by the chordal distance function $c_d|\zeta-\eta|^{d-n}$, with $\zeta,\eta\in S^n$, where $c_d$ is the same constant appearing in the fundamental solution (Riesz kernel) for $\Delta^{d/2}$ on $\R^n$.
-Higher order invariant operators where studied by Branson [Br], and also Graham, Jenne, Mason, Sparling [GJMS].

-The extremals for the inequality (0.1) in this case are functions of type $|J_\tau|^{1/q}$ where $|J_\tau|$ denotes the density of the volume change via a conformal transformation $\tau$ of $S^n$.
+Higher order conformally invariant powers of the Laplacian on general manifolds were found by Graham, Jenne, Mason, Sparling [GJMS], and are now known as the ``GJMS operators".
+The extremals for the inequality (0.1) are the functions $|J_\tau|^{1/q}$ where $|J_\tau|$ denotes the density of the volume change via a conformal transformation $\tau$ of $S^n$.

-Both in $\R^n$ and $S^n$ inequality (0.1) is invariant under the action of their conformal group; for example on $\R^n$ in addition to the usual dilation/translation invariance, there is also an invariance under inversion: the action $F\to F\big(x/|x|^2\big)|x|^{-2n/q}$ leaves both sides of (0.1) unchanged.
-It is this particular aspect that makes this type of operators and inequalities interesting.
+Inequality (0.1) is invariant under the action of the conformal group, both on $\R^n$ and $S^n$; for example on $\R^n$ in addition to the usual dilation/translation invariance, there is also an invariance under inversion: the action $F\to F\big(x/|x|^2\big)|x|^{-2n/q}$ leaves both sides of (0.1) unchanged.
+It is this aspect that makes this type of operators particularly interesting.

 For $d=2$ it was Talenti [Ta] who first derived (0.1) on $\R^n$, followed by Aubin [Au1] on $S^n$.
 For general $d$ the inequality is the dual of the sharp Hardy-Littlewood- Sobolev inequality obtained by Lieb [L], a fundamental inequality which concerns the minimization of $\|F*|x|^{-\lambda}\|_q/\|F\|_p$ in the case $p=2$; as stated, (0.1) appears in [Bec].